This post may contain affiliate links, for more information see our disclaimer.

 Qualitative Fundamental Factors

-Qualitative fundamental factors use data that is defined based on characteristics and is not able to be expressed numerically.
+Qualitative fundamental factors use data that is defined based on characteristics and cannot typically be expressed numerically.

 Study the business model of the company and get a deep understanding of what the company does.